nolebase/integrations/docs/pages/en/ui/lazyteleportrivecanvas/index.md

 ### `data-rive-canvas-props-width`

-The CSS width of the [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas).
+The CSS `min-width` of the [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas).

 Description: This value will affect the CSS width of the [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas), but will not affect the resolution of the animation rendered on the canvas.
 It can be adjusted according to the requirements of different locations.
-Just treat it as a normal CSS [`width`](https://developer.mozilla.org/en-US/docs/Web/CSS/width) property.
+Just treat it as a normal CSS [`min-width`](https://developer.mozilla.org/en-US/docs/Web/CSS/width) property.

 Default value: `16px`

 ### `data-rive-canvas-props-height`

-The CSS height of the [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas).
+The CSS `min-height` of the [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas).

 Description: This value will affect the CSS height of the [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas), but will not affect the resolution of the animation rendered on the canvas.
 It can be adjusted according to the requirements of different locations.
-Just treat it as a normal CSS [`height`](https://developer.mozilla.org/en-US/docs/Web/CSS/width) property.
+Just treat it as a normal CSS [`min-height`](https://developer.mozilla.org/en-US/docs/Web/CSS/width) property.

 Default value: `16px`